Side GardeningSide Gardening

 The “careful” approach is more hands-on with frequent watering, fertilizing, repotting when necessary, and more.

-Pachyveria Blue Haze
+Caring of Pachyveria Blue Haze During wintertime

 The most important thing to remember about caring for your Pachyveria plant in winter is that it will need less water.
 A little water every two weeks will suffice.
 If you find that your plant is completely dried out, then you can water it more often.
 It will also need less light, so if you are using it in an office, move it to a shadier window or turn the lights off.

-Types of Pachyveria.
+Types of Pachyveria Blue Haze.

 There are two types of Pachyveria, the blue haze plant, and the yellow form.
 The types are not classified by their appearance but rather by the time it takes to flower.